 Christmas Tree Types

 Balsam Fir-- The Balsam is sought after because of its mint-like fragrance and soft feel.
-It has short needles and these are usually painted.
+It has short needles and appears much the same as a Fraser Fir.

 Canaan Fir-- Very similar to a Balsam, these have a more spaced branching that gives them a slightly different look.
 Poor needle retention, but soft feel.